 Repeat this process again as it also affects other corners during adjusting.
 Each time you re-do this, your adjustment suppose to get smaller and smaller.

-Watch this video tutorial if you still have doubt.
+Watch this video tutorial if you still have doubts.
+Bed leveling part is on 8:15.

 Other Method to level bed